 Mental health issues are among the biggest problems facing the healthcare system today.
-Fortunately, much of the stigma that used to surround mental health issues has started to fade away.
+Fortunately, much of the stigma that used to surround mental health issues have started to fade away.
 As a result, there are more resources available to those suffering from substance use disorders than ever in the past.
 That is where we can help.
-At Stonewater Adolescent Recovery Center, we specialize in the treatment of adolescent males.
+At Stonewater Adolescent Recovery Center, we specialize in adolescent mental health treatment.
 Take a look at some of the most common teen mental health disorders below, then call 662.373.2828 for assistance today.

 Attention Deficit Hyperactivity Disorder (ADHD)

 ADHD is among the common mental health disorders impacting children today, including teenagers.
 According to information from experts, there are millions of people under the age of 18 who have ADHD.
 ADHD can present in a wide variety of ways.
 Some of the most common symptoms of ADHD include:

 - An inability to pay attention during class

 - Impulsive decisions that do not come with much forethought

 Children who have ADHD can develop severe quality-of-life issues related to social relationships and academic schoolwork.
 It is crucial to make sure that trained mental health professionals treat this issue.

 Another common mental health disorder from which teenagers might suffer is depression.
 Depression impacts people of all ages, backgrounds, and socioeconomic statuses.
 Because teenagers are trying to develop a sense of independence from their parents, they may not open up to their parents as often as they did when they were younger.
 Therefore, everyone needs to be able to spot some of the most common symptoms of depression.
 These include: